-8.6 SPDM request and response code issuance allowance
+147 8.5 SPDM request and response code issuance allowance

-- Table 6 SPDM request and response messages validity describes the conditions under which a request and response can be issued. - The Session column describes whether the respective request and response can be sent in a session.
+- The SPDM request and response messages validity table describes the conditions under which a request and response can be issued. - The Session column describes whether the respective request and response can be sent in a session.
 If the value is "Allowed", the issuer of the request and response shall be able to send it in a secure session; thereby, affording them the protection of a secure session.
 If the Session column value is Prohibited, the issuer shall be prohibited from sending the respective request and response in a secure session. - The Outside of a session column indicates which requests and responses are allowed to be sent free and independent of a session; thereby lacking the protection of a secure session.
 An "Allowed" in this column indicates that the respective request and response shall be able to be sent outside the context of a secure session.
-Likewise, a "Prohibited" in this column shall prohibit the issuer from sending the respective request or response outside the context of a session. - A request and its corresponding response can have the Allowed value in both the Session and Outside of a session columns, in which case they can be sent and received in both scenarios but might have additional restrictions.
-For details, see the respective request and response clauses. - A request and its corresponding response that has Allowed value in the Session and Prohibited in the Outside of a session columns are commands used by the session.
+Likewise, a "Prohibited" in this column shall prohibit the issuer from sending the respective request or response outside the context of a session. - A request and its corresponding response can have the Allowed value in both the Session and Outside of a session columns, in which case, they can be sent and received in both scenarios but may have additional restrictions.
+See the respective request and response clause for further details. - A request and its corresponding response that has Allowed value in the Session and Prohibited in the Outsideof a session columns are commands used by the session.
 These commands only operate on the session that they were sent under, which is outside of the SPDM specification.
 The session ID is implicit from the session used to transmit the commands.

-- Finally, the Session phases column describes which phases of a session the respective request and response shall be issued when they are allowed to be issued in a session. - 164 For details, see the Session clause.
+- Finally, the Session phases column describes which phases of a session the respective request and response shall be issued when they are allowed to be issued in a session. - 154 For details, see the Session clause.

-Table 6 - SPDM request and response messages validity
+SPDM request and response messages validity

-Request Response Session Outside of a session Session phases GET_MEASUREMENTS MEASUREMENTS Allowed Allowed Application Phase FINISH FINISH_RSP Allowed Prohibited Session Handshake PSK_FINISH PSK_FINISH_RSP Allowed Prohibited Session Handshake HEARTBEAT HEARTBEAT_ACK Allowed Prohibited Application Phase KEY_UPDATE KEY_UPDATE_ACK Allowed Prohibited Application Phase END_SESSION END_SESSION_ACK Allowed Prohibited Application Phase Not Applicable ERROR Allowed Allowed All Phases GET_ENCAPSULATED_REQUEST ENCAPSULATED_REQUEST Allowed Allowed All Phases DELIVER_ENCAPSULATED_RESPONSE ENCAPSULATED_RESPONSE_ACK Allowed Allowed All Phases VENDOR_DEFINED_REQUEST VENDOR_DEFINED_RESPONSE Allowed Allowed Application Phase CHUNK_SEND CHUNK_SEND_ACK Allowed Allowed All Phases CHUNK_GET CHUNK_RESPONSE Allowed Allowed All Phases GET_CSR CSR Allowed Allowed All Phases SET_CERTIFICATE SET_CERTIFICATE_RSP Allowed Allowed All Phases All others All others Prohibited Allowed Not Applicable
+Request Response Session Outside of a session Session phases GET_MEASUREMENT MEASUREMENT Allowed Allowed Application Phase FINISH FINISH_RSP Allowed Prohibited Session Handshake PSK_FINISH PSK_FINISH_RSP Allowed Prohibited Session Handshake HEARTBEAT HEARTBEAT_ACK Allowed Prohibited Application Phase KEY_UPDATE KEY_UPDATE_ACK Allowed Prohibited Application Phase END_SESSION END_SESSION_ACK Allowed Prohibited Application Phase Not Applicable ERROR Allowed Allowed All Phases GET_ENCAPSULATED_REQUEST ENCAPSULATED_REQUEST Allowed Allowed All Phases DELIVER_ENCAPSULATED_RESPONSE ENCAPSULATED_RESPONSE_ACK Allowed Allowed All Phases VENDOR_DEFINED_REQUEST VENDOR_DEFINED_RESPONSE Allowed Allowed Application Phase GET_SUPPORTED_EVENT_GROUPS SUPPORTED_EVENT_GROUPS Allowed Prohibited Application Phase SUBSCRIBE_EVENT_GROUP SUBSCRIBE_EVENT_GROUP_ACK Allowed Prohibited Application Phase SEND_EVENT EVENT_ACK Allowed Prohibited Application Phase CHUNK_SEND CHUNK_SEND_ACK Allowed Allowed All Phases CHUNK_GET CHUNK_RESPONSE Allowed Allowed All Phases All others All others Prohibited Allowed Not Applicable